3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 | Open the program location and then exit the program | Open the folder where this program is located and exit the program.
 This menu item can be displayed in the settings.       |

 ### 💠Zoom in/out

+You can zoom in/out by pressing the `+`, `-` buttons on the context menu or by holding down the `Ctrl` key and rotating the mouse wheel.

 #### Zoom in